EU urges Poland to step back from 'legal primacy' clash

 "The Commission is concerned about this motion as it contests fundamental principles of EU law, in particular the primacy of EU law," Reynders' spokesman said.

-"All judgements of the European Court of Justice are binding on Member States' authorities, including national courts.
+"All judgements of the European Court of Justice are binding on member states' authorities, including national courts.
 The Commission therefore requests the withdrawal of the motion of the prime minister with the Constitutional Tribunal," he said.

 Poland has one month to reply, he added.